ferdavs/feruz.dev/README.md

 - Server could connect only 200 sensors.
 Implemented asynchronous sensor-server communication.
 Increased number of connected sensors from 200 to 1000.
 - Technologies: **C#.NET, Serial, GPRS, TCP, UDP, Git**

+# Education

+## University of Bayreuth, MS in Computer Science

+- Oct.
+2020 to Mar.
+2024
+- Bayreuth, Germany
+- **Thesis:** Exploring the Role of Chatbots in Group Language Learning.
+- Investigated the potential of chatbots to enhance language learning in group settings.
+The study focused on the design, implementation, and evaluation of chatbot interactions to facilitate collaborative learning and engagement.
+- **Projects:**
+- Optimizing Energy Consumption of Matrix Multiplication in CPU
+- Google Maps-like Navigation with Voice
+- Prediction of Energy Usage of Household Electronic Devices with Hardware Energy Meters

+## Istanbul Sehir University, MS in Computer Science  *discontinued*

+- Sept.
+2013 to June 2016
+- Istanbul, Turkey
+- *The program was discontinued due to the university closure in 2016.*
+- Collaborated in the Data Science Lab on the Twitter Topic Strand project, analyzing social media discussions and participant dynamics.
+- Contributed to the Bioinformatics Lab Metabolomics Data Analysis project, implementing algorithms for integrating Metabolic Networks with Gene Regulation Networks.

+## Yildiz Technical University, BS in Computer Engineering

+- Sept.
+2007 to Aug.
+2013
+- Istanbul, Turkey
+- Participated in RoboCup 2012 with the Robotics Lab, developing UI and communication software for managing 16 virtual robots in disaster scenarios, securing second place in the Virtual Rescue League twice.
+- Worked in the Natural Languages Lab, focusing on feature extraction from Turkish texts and implementing NLP algorithms for text2arff conversion.

 # Publications

 ## High Impact Academic Paper Prediction Using Temporal and Topological Features ([10.1145/2661829.2662066](https://doi.org/10.1145/2661829.2662066))